NORTHERN LIGHTS The Arts and Crafts from the lakes to the borders

 Day 2

-Today begins with a trip back to the roots of the Arts and Crafts Movement, as we visit Brantwood, on the shores of Coniston Water, John Ruskin’s treasured haven from the modern world, and the place where he passed the final years of his life.
-Originally an eight-room cottage, the house today is a splendid amalgam of architectural styles, including the Turret Room, Lodge and Dining Room added as part of Ruskin’s extensive renovations, which continued throughout his 28 years in residence.
-The best way to appreciate Brantwood is from the water, and we will take a launch across from Coniston Pier to Ruskin’s own harbour, before a short walk brings us to the house, where many of his possessions remain in situ, including his outstanding collection of minerals, a lifetime in the making.
-His collection of Turner drawings was dispersed after his death, but his bedroom is still hung with reproductions of his favourites, displayed in the original frames.
+Today begins with a trip back to the roots of the Arts and Crafts Movement, as we visit Brantwood, on the shores of Coniston.
+The best way to appreciate Brantwood is from the water, and we will take a launch across from Coniston Pier to Ruskin’s own harbour at Brantwood.
+John Ruskin’s treasured haven from the modern world, and the place where he passed the final years of his life.
+The house today is a splendid amalgam of architectural styles, including the Turret Room, Lodge and Dining Room added as part of Ruskin’s extensive renovations, which continued throughout his 28 years in residence.
 After an independent lunch at the café in the former Coach House, enjoying spectacular views over the lake, we will explore the gardens, planned and managed by Ruskin and his cousin, Joan Severn.
-Of especial interest here is the terraced Dante Garden, designed by Ruskin to reflect the stages of Dante’s ‘Purgatorio’.
-Returning by water and short we continue on to another outstanding Arts and Crafts creation: Charles Voysey’s Broad Leys, completed in 1899 and considered to be his masterpiece.
+Returning by water and after a short break, we continue on to another outstanding Arts and Crafts creation: Charles Voysey’s Broad Leys, completed in 1899 and considered to be his masterpiece.
 The house, where Beatrix Potter spent family summer holidays and which was used as a hospital during World War I, now belongs to the Windermere Motor Boat Racing Club, which has taken care to preserve its original architectural features.
 Exploration of the house and gardens (also laid out by Mawson), is followed by dinner in the Dining Room - still as Voysey imagined it, including glorious views across the lake to the fells - before returning to the hotel.

 Day 3